 (a) Require the firm to develop quality control procedures to provide reasonable assurance that similar occurrences will not occur in the future;

-(b) Require any individual licensee who had responsibility for, or who substantially participated in the substandard or seriously questionable compilation or attest engagement(s), to successfully complete specific courses or types of continuing education as specified by the board;
+(b) Require any individual licensee who had responsibility for, or who substantially participated in the engagement(s), to successfully complete specific courses or types of continuing education as specified by the board;

-(c) Require that the reviewed firm responsible for one or more substandard or seriously questionable compilation or attest engagement(s) submit all or specified categories of its compilation or attest working papers and reports to a preissuance evaluation performed by a board-approved licensee in a manner and for a duration prescribed by the board.
+(c) Require that the reviewed firm responsible for engagement(s) submit all or specified categories of its compilation or attest working papers and reports to a preissuance evaluation performed by a board-approved licensee in a manner and for a duration prescribed by the board.
 Prior to the firm issuing the reports on the engagements reviewed, the board-approved licensee shall submit to the board for board acceptance a report of the findings, including the nature and frequency of recommended actions to the firm.
 The cost of the board-approved preissuance evaluation will be at the firm's expense;

-(f) The specific rating of a peer review report, individually, is not a sufficient basis to warrant disciplinary action.
+(f) Absent an investigation the specific rating of a single peer review report is not a sufficient basis to warrant disciplinary action.

 (14) The board may solicit and review licensee reports and/or other information covered by the reports from clients, public agencies, banks, and other users of such information.

 [Statutory Authority: RCW 18.04.055